Zimbra/zinstaller/README.md

-# Automated installation of Zimbra
+# Automated installation of Zimbra and Lets Encrypt

 This article introduces the `zinstaller` script that can be used for automating the installation of Zimbra.
 The `zinstaller` script will install a Zimbra 9 single server on Ubuntu 18 or Ubuntu 20 and will also obtain and install a 30-day trial license.